As you get older, your looks change, so you need to rethink your make-up. Caro Verster has a few tips on how

 Common mistakes

-Dark liner filled in with a lighter lipstick colour.
+with a lighter lipstick colour.
 Wearing frosted lipsticks from the ‘80s.

 Choose one basic lipliner that's one tone darker than your lips and use it under all your lipsticks.

-Line your lips with lipliner, soften the edge with your finger and fill in with your chosen lipstick, being careful not to apply it past the lipliner edge.
-Lipliner not only adds definition to the mouth, but also stops lipstick from bleeding.
+your finger and fill in with your chosen lipstick, being careful not to apply it past the lipliner edge.
+Lipliner not only

-Your lips get thinner as you grow older and dark lipstick colours make lips look even smaller, so choose paler tones to make your lips appear fuller.
+colours make lips look even smaller, so choose paler tones to make your lips appear fuller.

-Avoid lipstick on your teeth by applying your lipstick and then sucking on your index finger shy; this will remove any excess lipstick that's too close to the teeth.
+and then sucking on your index finger shy; this will remove any excess lipstick that's too close to the teeth.